nielsjsc/Tree/README.md

 I made sure to include a global variable recursion_depth, which kept track of the height of the tree.
-If the depth reached 16, it returns, stopping the creation of nodes beyond 16 layers. this means a full tree, if probability is set to 100% or higher, will have ~81,000 nodes.
+If the depth reached 16, it returns, stopping the creation of nodes beyond 16 layers. this means a full tree, if probability is set to 100% or higher, will have ~ nodes.
+Making a full tree and watching it print in terminal is a fascinating way to see how it returns up the stack.

 BUILDING: